Jiu Jitsu Armbar: Everything You Need to Know

 4. Find your way to control your opponent’s arm, and secure it.

-5. Slide over your opponent’s back, and meanwhile, bring one leg to hook his back and get the other knee to set aside your opponent’s head.
+5. Slide over your opponent’s back, and while doing so, bring one leg to hook his back and use the other knee to set aside his head.

 6. Adjust the position to make the controlled arm so tight.
 Then, extend your body to bring the opponent’s arm tight to your chest.